jdplumst/assignment-tracker/README.md

 Instructions on setting this project up locally and running it.

-1. Get a MONGO URI from https://cloud.mongodb.com
+1. Get a Mongo URI from https://cloud.mongodb.com

 2. Clone the repo